-A total of 120 Self-administered questionnaires were distributed to dental practitioners in Dhamar city, Yemen.
+A total of 120 self-administered questionnaires were distributed to dental practitioners in, Dhamar city, Yemen.
 The questionnaires were printed and disseminated personally by the authors.
+The questionnaire was adopted from some previous studies^{16,17}.
 Only completely filled-in questionnaires were included in the analyses.
 The questionnaire consisted of two main sections.
 The first is related to the demographic characteristics including: gender, qualification, year of graduation, and type of work.
 The second section is related to the main objective of the study (CBCT) including 2 parts relating to knowledge and attitude of the dental practitioners towards CBCT.
 In the knowledge part dentists were asked the use or order of digital imaging, reason for not ordering digital imaging, and their awareness of CBCT in dental radiology.
-In the attitude part dentists were asked about attending courses related to CBCT, advising CBCT in their dental practice, and conducting continuous dental education (CDE) in CBCT.
+In the attitude part dentists were asked about attending courses related to CBCT, advising CBCT in their dental practice.
 Data were presented in the terms of frequencies and percentages.
 The statistical package for social sciences (SPSS V25) was used for analyzing the data.